hakeemyusuff/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4-print_most_numbers.c - This program print the numbers from 0 to 9 excluding 2 and 4.

 5-more_numbers.c - This program prints 10 times the numbers from 0 to 14.

+6-print_linr.c - This program draws a straight line in the terminal.

+7-print_diagonal.c - This program draws a diagonal line on the terminal.